kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 * `single-numa-node`

 {{< note >}}
-If Topology Manager is configured with the **pod** scope, the container, which is considered by the policy, is reflecting requirements of the entire pod, and thus each container from the pod will result with **the same** topology alignment decision.
+If the Topology Manager is configured with the **pod** scope, the container, which is considered by the policy, is reflecting requirements of the entire pod, and thus each container from the pod will result with **the same** topology alignment decision.
 {{< /note >}}